Kalpan13/Phone-Price-Extractor/README.md

 # Phone-Price-Extractor
-A Python WebScraping script for extracting SmartPhone prices
+A Python script for extracting SmartPhone prices using WebScaping

 Required Libraries can be installed using pip